The application period for 2022-23 is open! Apply by December 2, 2021.

 Purpose of the Grant Program

-This new award is designed to enable Finnish professionals and postdoctoral researchers to conduct research or professional projects in any discipline on topics of current and global importance at any appropriate U.S. institution or organization.
+This award is designed to enable Finnish professionals and postdoctoral researchers to conduct research or professional projects in any discipline on topics of current and global importance at any appropriate U.S. institution or organization.
 Please note that non-academic affiliations require special review and separate approval is needed.

 The Fulbright Finland Foundation operates under the brand promise “Together Shaping the Future” and its vision is to “empower the minds that will find global solutions to tomorrow’s challenges by fostering academic and professional expertise and excellence in leadership”.
 The new award was created to support the Foundation’s vision and its strategic objectives.